adrianardnerg/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Having a clear plan will keep you focused and on track as you work through the project.
  （104个字符）

+# 2023-12-11
+- Today's programming wisdom is to prioritize writing clean, readable, and maintainable code over clever or complex code.
+It's better to have a simple solution that works than a complicated one that nobody understands.
+Additionally, it's important to write automated tests to ensure your code functions correctly and to make refactoring easier.
+Finally, remember that programming is a collaborative effort, so communicate effectively with your team, document your code, and be open to feedback and suggestions.